Let’s Heal the Divide

 Let’s Heal the Divide was originally installed on the façade of Vancouver Community College from 2015-17.
 It marked the physical and perceptual divisions between the Downtown Eastside, one of the most impoverished postal codes in Canada, and one of the wealthiest commercial and financial districts that borders it.

-Reinstalled in December 2020, the artwork is located in Vancouver’s Chinatown, a neighbourhood confronted with gentrification, class inversion, and the threat of cultural displacement from urban developers and city rezoning.
+From December 2020 to July 2024, the artwork was installed on the façade of the building located at 133 Keefer Street Vancouver’s Chinatown, a neighbourhood challenged by gentrification, class inversion, and the threat of cultural displacement from urban developers and city rezoning.

-From a broader perspective, the artwork also resonates beyond its physical surroundings.
+The artwork continues to resonate beyond its physical surroundings.
 Globally, we have witnessed institutional and systemic racism and violence, intense political conflict, the rise of the Black Lives Matter and Me Too Movements, the fight to end targeted transgender violence and discrimination, the continued struggle for Indigenous rights and environmental justice, and, of course, a worldwide pandemic.

 Here’s What People Are Saying